aranugra/ogg-vp9/README.md

 ## 2. Building code

 My implementation is just a small patch for FFmpeg.
-All patches licensed under LGPL same as FFmpeg.
+All patches licensed under LGPL v2.1 or later, or the same license as FFmpeg this patch applied to.
 However the code is _experimental_ and might contains serious bugs.
 Use it at your own risk.

 ### 2.1.
 Dependencies